BrendanArmstrong1/AdventOfCode/Dec-3/README.md

 Part 2 had refactoring and weird indices along with multiple scans through the array.
 I didn't like this solution as I ended up retrieving the numbers through an iterative process and using a hand calculator to find the product.

+Update: Ok so I Cleaned the code up so that it gives all of the answers.
+This is a legit 2 stars then

 Things I learned through this exercise:

 - When dealing with long numbers, like binary representation, it is easier to use strings rather than bit shifting.
 The number